Project-InitVerse/ini-blogs/blogs/InitVerse Testnet Upgrade Announcement.md

 ---
 title: InitVerse Testnet Upgrade Announcement
 desc: We are thrilled to announce a significant upgrade to the InitVerse Testnet, aimed at enhancing performance, security, and functionality.
-With upgrade ，we will introduce  innovative features and improvements to meet the growing demands of our users and further solidify our position as a leading decentralized cloud platform.
+With upgrade ,we will introduce  innovative features and improvements to meet the growing demands of our users and further solidify our position as a leading decentralized cloud platform.
 cover:
 createdAt: 2024-04-25
 ---